Bartholomaeus Anglicus: Life

-Encyclopedia
+Works

+De proprietatibus rerum

 The work De proprietatibus rerum was written at the school of Magdeburg in Saxonia and intended for the use of students and the general public.
 Bartholomew carefully notes the sources for the material included, although, at present, it is sometimes impossible to identify or locate some of them.
 His annotations give a good idea of the wide variety of works available to a medieval scholar.

-The original Latin work was translated into French in 1372 and a number of manuscripts of the Latin and French versions survive.
 The work was later printed in numerous editions.
-John Trevisa produced an English translation in 1397.
 Extracts were compiled by Robert Steele under the title Medieval Lore: an Epitome (1893).
 A critical edition of Trevisa's translation appeared in 1975.